somanmedha/expense-tracker-app/README.md

 ## 6. API Endpoints

 To use the APIs, you need to run the application and visit `http://localhost:8080/swagger-ui/index.html`.
-Below are the details of the available endpoints:

 ## 7. Contributing